How Kryptos K4 Works

-The K4 cipher mechanism explained from the ground up: a Quagmire III variant with a physical keystream read off the back of the sculpture and a one-bit gate.
-Includes the four helper cards, the 7×14 grid, the gate map, and worked examples at every step.
+The reconstructed K4 mechanism explained from the ground up: a Quagmire III variant with a physical keystream read off the back of the sculpture and a one-bit gate.
+Includes the four helper cards, the 7×14 grid, the gate map, worked examples, and the forward decoder.

 The cipher mechanism